Published: May 2018

 Sections 1-9 apply to our workshop/masterclass students and alumni, and affiliates

-Storage: The details outlined in sections 1 – 9 (unless otherwise indicated – see section 7 and 8) are stored on your individual paper practitioner forms in a locked filing cabinet in my home office for 7 years after your most recent training course, as per the requirements of the British Acupuncture Council and my insurers.
+Storage: The details outlined in sections 1 – 9 (unless otherwise indicated – see section 7 and 8) are stored on your individual paper practitioner forms in a locked filing cabinet in my home office for 7 years after your most recent training course, as per the requirements of my insurers.

 1. We use your name, address, telephone number and email address to arrange and follow-up your training.
 We are unable to send or receive encrypted emails so you should be aware that any emails we send or receive may not be protected in transit.
 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send us is within the bounds of the law.